oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The date and time the instance is expected to be stopped / started,  in the format defined by RFC3339.
+                                            <div>The date and time the instance is expected to be stopped / started,  in the format defined by <a href='https://tools.ietf.org/html/rfc3339'>RFC3339</a>.
 After that time if instance hasn&#x27;t been rebooted, Oracle will reboot the instance within 24 hours of the due time.
 Regardless of how the instance was stopped, the flag will be reset to empty as soon as instance reaches Stopped state.
 Example: `2018-05-25T21:10:29.600Z`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">2018-05-25T21:10:29.600000+00:00</div>